Updated September 2023

 3. Your Personal Data and Your Rights–UNITED STATES ONLY

 The BACB respects your rights in how your Personal Data is used and shared.
-You may request to review and make changes to your Personal Data and make choices about the kinds of marketing materials you receive (or choose not to receive marketing materials from the BACB at all) by contacting the BACB as described in the How to Contact Us section below.
+You may request to review and make changes to your Personal Data and make choices about the kinds of marketing materials you receive (or choose not to receive marketing materials from the BACB at all) by contacting the BACB as described in the Section 5 Advertising and Marketing Choices below.

 California “Shine the Light” Law